Courses, classes and registration

 Registration to elective courses is limited in several ways.
 As mentioned before, in the first round of registration only up to two elective courses can be chosen.
 In addition, elective courses are typically dedicated to certain years of study, depending on the prior knowledge that is required in order to take the course.
 This means that students are only supposed to register for courses that are open for her / his year of study.
 A second reason why elective courses are not open to all is that depending on their year of study, students greatly differ in the amount of knowledge and expertise they possess.
 If these differences are very big within a classroom this often has a negative impact on the way students experience class interactions.
 As a result, it thus may happen that a higher year student should not enroll for a relatively basic course.
 In such a situation a student can write in usosweb a request to be allowed to take the course however.
 This is not the case for a younger year’s student wanting to take an advanced course, unless the student has completed the required prior courses somehow.
 Incorrectly enrolling results in being removed from the course at a later moment.

 Students are registered to all courses of their specialization by the office, in order to guarantee them a place.
-During the first three rounds of registration students can unregister if they wish.

 Registering for non-WISP courses